qikcik/qikcikBlog/content/posts/chip8EmulatorAssemblerGameVhdl.md

     end if;
 ```

-As in previous section below are description of draw opcode implementation:
+As in the previous section, below there is draw opcode implementation:
 ```vhdl
 when TState_Draw_ReadLine =>
     vram_a_addr 	 <= std_logic_vector(to_unsigned(draw_counter + to_integer(regs_generic(to_integer(opcode_y))),5));